narminGhaffari/Programming_Diary/README.md

 #  <img src="imgs/writing.png" width="40" height="40"> Programming_Diary
+This repository contains the google colab notebooks I have collected for various education courses I have organized in KatherLab.
 ## Introduction to Python
 ### This section contains notebooks generated for beginners interested in learning Python.